-- iv.
-According to the information and explanation given to us, the company has not given loans, investments, guarantees, and security, and hence reporting under Clause 3(iv) of the Order is not applicable. - v.
-The company has not accepted any deposits or amounts which are deemed to be deposits and hence reporting under Clause 3(v) of the Order is not applicable. - vi.
-The Central Government has prescribed the maintenance of cost records under Section 148(1) of the Companies Act, 2013.
-The company in general, is maintaining proper records as specified. - vii. (a) According to the information and explanation given to us, in respect to statutory dues of the company, the company has been regular in depositing undisputed statutory dues including Goods and Services Tax, provident fund, employees' state insurance, income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and any other statutory dues to the appropriate authorities. - There were no undisputed amounts payable in respect of Income-Tax, Sales tax, Service tax, Duty of Customs, Duty of Excise, Value added tax, Cess and any other statutory dues of the company were in arrears as at March 31,2022 for a period of more than six months from the date they became payable. - (b) According to the information and explanation given to us, there were no dues of income tax, sales tax, service tax, duty of customs, duty of excise, value added tax outstanding on account of any dispute except the followings:
+- vii. (a) According to the information and explanation given to us, in respect to statutory dues of the company, the company has been regular in depositing undisputed statutory dues including Goods and Services Tax, provident fund, employees' state insurance, income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and any other statutory dues to the appropriate authorities. - There were no undisputed amounts payable in respect of Income-Tax, Sales tax, Goods and Service tax, Duty of Customs, Duty of Excise, Value added tax, Cess and any other statutory dues of the company were in arrears as at March 31,2023 for a period of more than six months from the date they became payable. - (b) According to the information and explanation given to us, there were no dues of income tax, sales tax, service tax, duty of customs, duty of excise, value added tax outstanding on account of any dispute except the followings: